 Common Ways to Start an Essay

-Now that we have discussed the hook types in terms of their mood let’s take a look at some of the common ways to start an essay from real examples.
+Now that we have discussed the hook types in terms of their mood let’s look at some common ways to start an essay from real examples.
 All these methods may convey any mood we discussed above.
+During the writing process, it is crucial to revisit and polish the introduction to ensure it aligns with the thesis statement and the overall content of the essay.

 Quote